Geometry and arithmetic of geometrically integral regular del Pezzo surfaces

 Let us show (2).
 Since $\pi' : W' \to \P^4_k$ is birational, we get $W' \cdot F =1$.

 \begin{claim-} $F$ is an integral scheme. \end{claim-}

-\begin{proof}[Proof of Claim] By (1), $F$ is (geometrically) irreducible (cf. \cite[Lemma 2.2(1)]{Tan18b}).
+\begin{claimproof} By (1), $F$ is (geometrically) irreducible (cf. \cite[Lemma 2.2(1)]{Tan18b}).
 Hence we get $[F] = n [F_{\red}]$ as $1$-cycles for some integer $n>0$.
 We then get $1 = W' \cdot F = n W' \cdot F_{\red}$, and thus $n=1$ and $[F] =[F_{\red}]$, i.e., $F$ is generically reduced.
 Recall that $F$ is Cohen-Macaulay, because the $k$-rational point $P = \pi(F) \in \P^4_k$ is locally a complete intersection, and hence so is its fibre $F$.
 Therefore, $F$ is $R_0$ and $S_1$, and hence $F$ is an integral scheme.
-This completes the proof of Claim. \end{proof}
+This completes the proof of Claim. \end{claimproof}

 It holds that $1 = W' \cdot F =\sigma^*V' \cdot F = V' \cdot \sigma_*F$, and thus $L:=\sigma_*F$ is a line.
 Therefore,

 This, together with $\sigma^{-1}(X) \cap F \simeq X \cap L$, implies that $L$ is a secant of $X$.
 In particular, $F ( \simeq L)$ is smooth and geometrically integral.
 Thus (2) holds.